Napoléon (1927 film): Home media

 For many years the Brownlow restoration with Carl Davis's score was unavailable for home viewing.
 In 2016 it was released by BFI and Photoplay Productions on DVD, Blu-ray and for streaming via the BFI Player.

-Francis Ford Coppola's 1980 edit (3 hours and 43 minutes), accompanied by Carmine Coppola's score and projected at 24 fps, has been released on VHS and Laserdisc in the US, and in Australia on a Region 4 DVD.
+Francis Ford Coppola's 1981 edit (3 hours and 43 minutes), accompanied by Carmine Coppola's score and projected at 24 fps, has been released on VHS and Laserdisc in the US, and in Australia on a Region 4 DVD.
 These have also been pirated on DVDs emanating from Europe and elsewhere.
 To suit home viewers watching on a single standard-width television screen, the triptych portion is letterboxed, such that image height is reduced to one-third for that portion of the film.

+A 4K Blu-ray release of the Mourier restoration was announced by French label Potemkine for November 4, 2025.